UniversalDependencies/docs/_kk-dep/compound.md

 `compound` is one of the three UD relations UD for compounding, together with [mwe]() and [name]().

-Nouns should modify the next noun in the compound in order to respect the branching structure.
+Nouns should modify appropriate noun in the compound in order to respect the branching structure.

 Most uses of attr will be tagged with compound.